ruissalo/ruissalo.github.io/_posts/2017-07-29-building-srv6-probe.markdown

 * DA: Packet’s destination address
 * SRH: Type 4 routing header

+SL and the Segment List array are members of the segment routing extension header (SRH4).

-In other words, an SRv6 enabled node receiving an IPv6 packet having a type 4 segment routing header (SRH) will check if the Segment Lefts field is > 0 (ie the node is not the actual destination for the packet), if SL > 0, decrement the field and update the destination address of the IPv6 packet with the segment (IPv6 address) at index SL on the segments list.
+In other words, an SRv6 enabled node receiving an IPv6 packet having a type 4 segment routing header (SRH) will check if the Segment Lefts field is > 0 (ie the node is not the packet's final destination), if SL > 0, decrement the field and update the destination address of the IPv6 packet with the segment (IPv6 address) at index SL on the segments list.
 This is basically a swap operation between the segment list and the packet's destination address.
 Once this is done follow the usual forwarding rules for the packet on that host.
 Note that these actions will take place if the destination address of the received packet is locally listed as a SID (segment identifier) on that node's "My Local SID Table" and the entry has the End function attached.
 As a reminder, an SRv6-capable node N maintains a "My Local SID Table" containing all the local SRv6 segments explicitly instantiated at node N. The table also specifies which instruction is bound to each of the instantiated SIDs. _End_ is one of those logical funtions.